gaball1/Snake-Game/README.md

 # Simple Snake App

-**Simple Snake App** is a classic snake game developed using Unity, with its core game logic implemented in C++.
+**Simple Snake App** is a classic snake game developed using Unity, with its core game logic implemented in C#.
 This project demonstrates the integration of C++ with Unity to create a simple yet engaging game.

 ## Features